Technology Application and Promotion Institute (DOST-TAPI)

 IRL 9 | Validate Metrics that Matter

-STEP 1: Prepare and submit a full-blown proposal in PDF format to the DOST Regional Office for initial evaluation of the TRL and endorsement of DOST Regional Office.
+STEP 1: Prepare and submit a full-blown proposal to the DOST Regional Office for initial evaluation of the TRL and endorsement of DOST Regional Office.

 The following will automatically be disapproved:

 - Proposals with Technology Readiness Level (TRL) 1-3